-Initial design proposals for Grosvenor Square have been revealed today, with a call for public participation to help transform the space for people and nature.
+Initial design proposals for Grosvenor Square were revealed in September 2020, with a call for public participation to help transform the space for people and nature.

 Grosvenor Britain & Ireland launched the programme in 2017, enlisting architecture practice Tonkin Liu to create designs for the garden square, which is the second largest in London.

 Feedback from thousands of Londoners along with consultations from Royal Botanic Gardens, Kew, LSE Cities and the Green Infrastructure Consultancy all helped to develop Tonkin Liu’s ideas, with five themes emerging: green cities; accessing the outdoors; horticulture and biodiversity; healthy places; and urban ecology.